 The mayor-council form consists of an elected mayor (elected at-large), who serves as the city's chief administrative officer, and a council (elected either at-large or from districts), which serves as the municipality's legislative body.
 The council has the authority to formulate and adopt city policies and the mayor is responsible for carrying them out.
 The mayor attends and presides over council meetings but does not vote, except in the case of a tie.

 Mayoral veto authority is specified in the state laws relating to each city classification or is determined by local charter.
 In first class cities, the mayor's veto authority is specified in the city charter.
 In second class cities, the mayor may veto an ordinance, but the mayor's veto can be overridden by five members of the council.
-In code cities, the mayor may veto ordinances, but the mayor's veto can be overridden by a majority plus one of the entire council membership.
+In code cities, the mayor's veto can be overridden by a majority plus one of the entire council membership.
 Town mayors do not have a veto power.

 Many mayor-council cities have hired professional city administrators (sometimes also called chief administrative officers or CAOs) to serve under the mayor and assist with administrative and policy-related duties.
 By doing so, these cities seek to gain the benefits of professional management, allowing the mayor to focus greater attention on policy development, political leadership roles, or their own livelihood.